ros2/demos/demo_nodes_py/README.md

 ### Basic Listener & Talker

-This runs `talker` and `listener` ROS 2 nodes which exchanges the following string with incremeting integer:
+This runs `talker` and `listener` ROS 2 nodes which exchange the following string with incremeting integer:

 > Hello World: <count_>